g41797/queue-pulsar/README.md

 ## License

-The Yii3 Queue NATS Adapter is free software.
+Yii3 Queue Adapter for Apache Pulsar is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.